 Ah!
 But what about millisieverts?
 Crucially, the answer depends upon whether the DU is outside you:- i.e. in whole shells, in armour plating etc., or inside you, as inhaled dust after a shell has exploded.

-The reason for the difference is that the sort of radiation produced by DU (alpha radiation) cannot travel very far, and cannot penetrate other metals.
+The reason for the difference is that the sort of radiation produced by DU (alpha radiation) cannot travel very far, and cannot even penetrate your skin.
 So, as DU is typically covered in other metals, even the small amount of radiation which it gives off cannot do much harm.
-Indeed, DU is so safe (even if not covered in another metal) that a Government Minister was once interviewed by journalists with a lump of DU sitting prominently on his desk, so as to drive home the innocuous nature of the product.
+Indeed, DU is so safe that a Government Minister was once interviewed by journalists with a lump of DU sitting prominently on his desk, so as to drive home the innocuous nature of the product.
 And a scientist has calculated that even the driver of a tank armoured with DU will only receive 0.0018 mSV per hour (compare our natural annual dose of 2.6 mSv).
 You certainly should not therefore aim to spend your life in a tank, but the radiation risk is pretty minimal.

 There are other possible dangers.
 An article in the 6 September 2008 edition of the New Scientist drew attention to test-tube and animal research which suggested that DU might increase the risk of cancer, and to a number of theories which might account for genetic damage - although there is no epidemiological evidence that this has happened in populations exposed to DU.

 As noted above, openness, clarity and concern are likely to be the best tactics.
 And the MoD seem to have responded in text book fashion, beginning with an official statement in the House of Commons which, to the lay reader, seemed to summarise the risk, and the Department's response, quite well:-